manchuran/data_structures/README.md

 For the same `b` it produces a `%timeit` output of `10.3 µs ± 255 ns per loop (mean ± std. dev. of 7 runs, 100000 loops each)`

-Though their speed are comparable to the original, both turn out to be not as fast as.
+Though their speeds are comparable to the original, both turn out to be not as fast as.
 Solution 3, however, is quite unique in its employment of the `split` and `strip` functions in solving the problem.